 Emus are an important cultural icon of Australia.
-One appears on the coat of arms along with a Kangaroo.
-They are farmed for meat, oil and leather.
-They are a flightless bird and grow to 2metres in height. they can cover great distances at a fast economical trot and , if necessary, sprint at 50 km/h.
-Their long legs allow them to take strides of up to 275cm.
+One appears on the Australian Coat of Arms.
+Although they grow too 2metres in height they are flightless.
+That is they cannot fly.
+How ever, they can cover great distances at a fast economical trot.
+If necessary, they can sprint at 50 km/h.
+Long legs allow them to take strides of up to 275cm.

 How It Works

 Both the arrow and the pelican figure revolve on a ball bearing over a solid bushed stainless steel shaft.
 Well balanced and proportionally correct these Australian made weathervanes from Glenview Products actually work.
 The weathervane is powder-coated and like the early Ford motor vehicles, you can have any colour so long as it is black.

 A stainless steel mounting plate is available for fixing to a flat surface such as the ridge line of a metal roof or a wooden garden post.
 Alternatively there is a steel gable bracket available for fixing to the apex of the gable (see Fixing Brackets).
 If you would like to order a fixing bracket to suit this product, please select from the product options above.
 Fixing brackets ordered with an Aussie Weathervane will not incur any additional delivery charges.

 Gable Bracket (Stainless Steel) is used for attaching to the face of the Gable.
 Suitable for both Tile and Metal Roofs.
 Because the shaft extends down the face of the Gable, it is 200mm longer than the ridge line bracket.